 Except where graduate-level transfer credit is approved, all Two-Year track students must complete 60 credit hours and all Three-Year track students must complete 90 credit hours to earn the M. Arch. degree.
 In other words, course substitutions do not reduce coursework demands or the length of time to graduation.

-According to Design Intelligence, our Master of Architecture program has low tuition costs when compared to other NAAB-accredited programs.
-According to the 2012-13 Design Intelligence Tuition Report, our program is in the lowest 20th percentile in tuition costs.
+According to Design Intelligence, our Master of Architecture program has relatively low tuition costs when compared to other NAAB-accredited programs.
+According to the 2012-13 Design Intelligence Tuition Report, our program was in the lowest 20th percentile in tuition costs.
 Combined with a strong reputation, we think this makes our program a good value.

 For information about tuition and fees, please see the Graduate Program Tuition and Fees page.
-The Master of Architecture program is a Tier 1 program ($4,696 in-state resident, $9,768 non-resident tuition, plus $390 fees per semester).

 Please note that these costs do not include such important and necessary materials as room and board, a laptop computer, digital design software (e.g., Adobe design software), the cost of purchasing and/or sharing the cost of a laser cutter lens, books, architectural drawing and modeling materials, printing costs, lab fees, and other typical expenses of graduate architectural education.
 Be sure to factor such expenses into your financial planning.